2021 program enrollment information will be coming soon.

-The Indiana State Department of Agriculture (ISDA) and partners throughout the state have worked with the USDA Risk Management Agency (RMA) to establish an initiative in the West Fork Upper White River watershed counties to increase cover crop usage in Indiana.
+The Indiana State Department of Agriculture (ISDA), The Nature Conservancy and partners throughout the state have worked with the USDA Risk Management Agency (RMA) to establish an initiative in the West Fork Upper White River watershed counties to increase cover crop usage in Indiana.
 Our focus for this program is to target first time cover crop users in an effort to expand awareness and the adoption of cover crops as a tool to improve farm resiliency.

 Applicants must maintain documentation on cover crops that have been seeded (e.g. Seed Tags, Application Invoices) and utilize the Midwest Cover Crop Council - Cover Crop Tool or the NRCS Field Office Technical Guide recommendations.
 This includes seeding dates, appropriate seeding rates and seed mixes to ensure objectives of the cover crop are being met.
 A cover crop is considered: "a non-grain harvestable, non-insurable conservation/agronomic practice seeded in the fall to protect and improve soil and water quality."
 To ensure the practice achieves the desired results, no full width tillage/termination of the cover crop in the fall is allowed.
 Management/termination of the cover crops must be done in the spring in accordance with the most recent version of the USDA-NRCS Cover Crop Termination Guidelines.
 This guidance not only informs proper management of cover crops but must also be followed to maintain eligibility for federal crop insurance.